valkey-io/valkey-doc/docs/reference/modules/_index.md

 small allocations that will be not retained at the end of the command execution, but are just functional to execute the command itself.

-This work can be more easily accomplished using the Redis pool allocator:
+This work can be more easily accomplished using the Valkey pool allocator:

     void *RedisModule_PoolAlloc(RedisModuleCtx *ctx, size_t bytes);